crossplane/docs/content/v1.11/getting-started/introduction.md

  ## Composite Resources

 A _Composite Resource_ (`XR`) is a set of provisioned _managed resources_.
 A
-_Composite Resource_ uses the template defined by a _Composition_ and applies any user defined settings.
+_Composite Resource_ uses the template specified by a _Composition_ and applies any user specified settings.

 Multiple unique _Composite Resource_ objects can use the same _Composition_.
 For example, a _Composition_ template can create a compute, storage and networking set of _managed resources_.

-If a _Composite Resource Definition_ (`XRD`) allows a user to define resource settings, users apply them in a _Composite Resource_.
+If a _Composite Resource Definition_ (`XRD`) allows a user to specify resource settings, users apply them in a _Composite Resource_.

 {{< hint "tip" >}}